Maredo

 Maredo Restaurants Holding GmbH is a German restaurant chain, specialized in steaks, which was founded in 1973.

 The name MAREDO is a portmanteau of the founder's names: Manfred Holl, Karl-Heinz Reinheimer, and Udo Schlote.
-The current CEO is Klaus Farrenkopf.

-The company is based in Düsseldorf and is responsible for over 40 restaurants in Germany and two in Austria.
-Maredo is the leading branch in German steak house chains which employs over 1500 People and is widely known for its South American steaks and salad buffet.
+The company is based in Schmallenberg (North Rhine-Westphalia) and was responsible for over 40 restaurants in Germany and two in Austria.
+Maredo was the leading branch in German steak house chains which employed over 1500 people and is widely known for its South American steaks and salad buffet.